Please find a list of recent GEM events below.

 2. Paper Presentation at the SPHE Network Conference

-3. First Consortium meeting at University of Murcia on 21st and 22nd March.
+3. First Consortium Meeting at the University of Murcia on 21st and 22nd March 2019.

-4. Paper Presentation at the Educational Studies Association of Ireland (ESAI) Conference.
+4. Paper Presentation at the Educational Studies Association of Ireland (ESAI) Conference 2019.

-Dr. Seline Keating delivered a paper presentation at the Educational Studies ssociation of Ireland (ESAI) conference on the 11 th of April 2019.
+Dr. Seline Keating delivered a paper presentation at the Educational Studies Association of Ireland (ESAI) conference on the 11th of April 2019.
 It took place in St. Angela’s College and the Radisson Blu Hotel in Sligo, Ireland.
 The conference theme was Education in Times of Change, Choice and Challenge.
 The keynote address was delivered by Professor Kathy Hall from University College Cork (UCC).
-Seline’s presentation was titled “Gender Equality Matters (GEM)” Tackling Gender Gender-based Violence in Times of Change, Choice and Challenge.”
+Seline’s presentation was titled “Gender Equality Matters (GEM): Tackling Gender-stereotyping, Gender-based bullying and Gender-based Violence in Times of Change, Choice and Challenge.”

 5. Poster Presentation at the World Anti-Bullying Forum (WABF)

-Dr. Seline delivered a poster presentation at the World Anti-Bullying Forum (WABF) on the 5 th of June 2019.
+Dr. Seline Keating delivered a poster presentation at the World Anti-Bullying Forum (WABF) on the 5th of June 2019.
 It took place in The Helix, DCU.
-The aim of this international and multidisciplinary forum is to broaden our understanding of bullying, harassment, discrimination, ostracism and other of forms of degrading treatment and violence among children and youth.
-The forum will encourage this by sharing knowledge and exploring new perspectives and acknowledging that bullying and other forms of inhumane or degrading treatment have to be understood as a complex interplay between individual, interpersonal and contextual factors.
-Seline’s poster presentation was titled
+The aim of this international and multidisciplinary forum was to broaden society’s understanding of bullying, harassment, discrimination, ostracism and other of forms of degrading treatment and violence among children and youth.
+The forum encouraged this by sharing knowledge and exploring new perspectives and acknowledging that bullying and other forms of inhumane or degrading treatment have to be understood as a complex interplay between individual, interpersonal and contextual factors.
+Seline’s poster presentation at the WABF was titled Gender Equality Matters: Tackling Gender-stereotyping, Gender-based Bullying and Gender-based Violence in Schools

 6. WeZum Online Conference Against Bullying and Cyberbullying.
 June 21st 2019